MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Ensure that the classless inter-domain routing (CIDR) for the primary virtual network doesn't conflict or overlap with the CIDR of the disaster recovery site's virtual network.

 - Set up ExpressRoute connections from on-premises to the primary and secondary Azure disaster recovery regions.
-- As an alternative to using ExpressRoute, consider setting up VPN connections from on-premises to the primary and secondary Azure disaster recovery regions.
+- Consider setting up VPN connections from on-premises to the primary and secondary Azure disaster recovery regions.
+Use this method as an alternative to using ExpressRoute.
 - Use Site Recovery to replicate an application server to a disaster recovery site.
 Site Recovery can also help you replicate central services cluster VMs to the disaster recovery site.
 When you invoke disaster recovery, you need to reconfigure the Linux Pacemaker cluster on the disaster recovery site.
 For example, you might need to replace the virtual IP address or SBD or run corosync.conf.
-- Replicate key vault contents like certificates, secrets, or keys across regions so you can decrypt data in the disaster recovery region.
+- Replicate key vault contents like certificates, secrets, or keys across regions so that you can decrypt data in the disaster recovery region.
 - Use [cross-region replication in Azure NetApp Files](/azure/azure-netapp-files/cross-region-replication-introduction) to synchronize file volumes between the primary region and the disaster recovery region.
 - Use native database replication, rather than Site Recovery, to synchronize data to the disaster recovery site.
 - Peer the primary and disaster recovery virtual networks.
 For example, for HANA system replication, you need to peer an SAP HANA DB virtual network needs to the disaster recovery site's SAP HANA DB virtual network.
 - If you use Azure NetApp Files storage for your SAP deployments, at a minimum, create two Azure NetApp Files accounts in the Premium tier, in two regions.
 - Consider grouping systems based on their business importance and proximity dependency based on application performance.
 To minimize the business effect of a regional outage, deploy each group to a separate region in a paired region construct.
-For example, to minimize the effect of a regional outage, you can deploy two critical ERP Central Component systems, that serve two different business units, in UK South and UK West.
+For example, to minimize the effect of a regional outage, you can deploy two critical ERP Central Component systems that serve two different business units, in UK South and UK West.

 ## Next step